 Who are we in all of this?
-Is this not the question that mankind has been asking for millennia?
-The never-ending quest to find the Truth.
-Any truth that will make some sort of sense as to the reason for our existence.
+The quest to find the Truth.
+Any truth that will make sense as to the reason for our existence.
 Are we but an illusion?
 Is this heaven and we have turned it into hell?

 Along came Buddha, Krishna, the Gods of yesteryear, Jesus Christ, and so many other masterful and wonderful enlightened beings.
 We ascribe deities upon other homosapiens in the hope that we can glean some form of understanding of the mystical divine.
 But what is this life we are living and why are we living it?